ErpNetDocs/info/features/logistics/projected-available-balance.md

 Successful inventory management is a sophisticated process that requires **an insightful approach with an eye to the future**.

-## Projected Available Balance Definition
+## What Exactly Is Projected Available Balance?

 Projected available balance is basically **a listing of your planned product amounts** that are calculated for **one or more future periods** and are expected to **be on-hand at that time**, respectively.